 How do exogenous ketones affect athletic performance?

-Other effects of H.V.M.N.
-Ketone Ester found in these studies included:
+Other effects of exogenous ketones found in these studies include:

-- Lower levels of blood lactic acid during exercise.
+- Lower levels of lactic acid in the blood during exercise.

 - Less use of muscle glycogen during exercise.